M2000Interpreter/Environment/utf8/glis4.ctl.utf8.txt

       If M1 > M2 Then Exit Do
       Do While StrComp(Mid$(listAtColumn(M1, Col), SkipChars), Piv, mSortstyle) = -1: M1 = M1 + 1: Loop
     Loop
-    If lb < M2 Then QuickSortExtended Col, lb, M2
+    If LB < M2 Then QuickSortExtended Col, LB, M2
-    If M1 < ub Then QuickSortExtended Col, M1, ub
+    If M1 < UB Then QuickSortExtended Col, M1, UB
     Exit Sub
 abc1: